tylerharter/cs301-projects/fall18/p5/README.md

 Remember that strings are immutable in python and you should not attempt to modify the passed in string in place.

-The function must be called when the main.py is run with the commandline arguments "encode" followed by the original string.
+The function must be called when the main.py is run with the commandline arguments "encode" followed by the `original string`.
 Write an `if` block in `processCommands(command1, command2)` to call `encodeString()` when the first command line argument is "encode".

 Some sample outputs of the function: